 Both the salmon as well as the sweet potato can be cooked ahead and refrigerated (for up to 2 days) until you are ready to make the fish cakes.
 Make sure they have cooled completely before popping them in the fridge.

-This fish cakes recipe is ideal for using salmon leftovers.
-Simply combine with the rest of the ingredients and follow the instructions for making the fish cakes.
+This healthy fish cakes recipe is ideal for using salmon leftovers.
+Simply combine the fish with the rest of the ingredients and follow the instructions for making the fish cakes.

 These easy healthy fish cakes with salmon and sweet potato are delicious with a drizzle of lemon juice, crispy salad or creamy dip.
 Such as healthy ranch dip or refreshing yogurt dip I made for a salmon fish fingers recipe.
 You can also serve them with this easy dairy free coleslaw with pomegranate or radish slaw I made for a healthy salmon burgers recipe.

 Yes, you can!
 Place uncooked fish cakes in an airtight container and separate with parchment paper so they don’t stick to one another and freeze for up to 3 months.
 To defrost the fish cakes remove from the container and spread on top of a plate.
 Fry as per Instructions.